 Understanding the Difference Between Silicone vs. Saline Implants

 When determining the specifics of which type of breast implants you want for your breast augmentation procedure, deciding between silicone vs. saline is arguably the most important decision you will make.
-Dr. Ashish K. Jain of Columbus Jain Plastic Surgery, P.C. in Columbus, GA, can help guide you through the advantages and drawbacks of the two materials, and how each option can help you achieve your treatment goals.
+Dr. Ashish K. Jain of Columbus Plastic Surgery, P.C. in Columbus, GA, can help guide you through the advantages and drawbacks of the two materials, and how each option can help you achieve your treatment goals.
 Knowing what each type can provide and the different variables to consider can help you make an educated decision so you are completely satisfied with your results.

 Material and Texture